Does the Ontario Boating License Expire?

-So, does your boating license expire in Ontario?
-Here's what to consider to ensure you're ready for your next voyage.
+Beyond knowing that your boating license in Ontario doesn't expire, here's what to consider to ensure you're ready for your next voyage.

 Once you get your PCOC, the good news is that it's valid for life.